0hStormy/0hStormy.github.io/assets/markdown/howtolinux.md

 ### dnf
 * Easy to use
 * Has an easy way to add repos called <a href="https://copr.fedorainfracloud.org/">COPR</a>
-* Slow because it always fetches the latest versions of repos
+* Slower because it always fetches the latest versions of repos

 ### pacman
 * Fast